How to Fix Your Acura Hood When it Won’t Stay Open: Easy DIY Guide

 Procedure

-Open the hood of the ACURA model.
-The hood latch release is located under the dashboard on the driver’s side.
+Open the hood of your ACURA by pulling the hood latch.
+In most Audis, this latch is located under the dashboard on the driver’s side.
+If you aren’t sure where it is, look it up online or check your user’s manual.

-Locate the clip that locks the hood support locks to the ball joint.
-Here is the hood clip that you need to remove.
+Locate the clip that locks the support locks to the ball joint.
+Here is the clip that you need to remove.

-There is also another clip on the other end of the hood strut.
+There is also another clip on the other end of the strut.

-Use a flat screwdriver to pry out the clip that locks the hood strut in place.
+Use a flat screwdriver to pry out the clip that locks the strut in place.

 Follow the same procedure for the other end.